luunguyen97/DPU-TRD-ZCU104/README.md

    - ***CPU Power Mangement > CPU Idle > CPU idle PM support***
    - ***CPU Power Management > CPU Frequency scaling > CPU Frequency scaling***
    c) Exit and Save.
-6. Install Vitis AI Profiler
-These steps are _not_ required for Vitis AI prebuilt board images for ZCU102 & ZCU104
+6. Install Vitis AI Profiler (Only available in Vitis flow => not use in Vivado flow) These steps are _not_ required for Vitis AI prebuilt board images for ZCU102 & ZCU104
 a.
 Configure and Build Petalinux:
 Run _petalinux-config -c kernel_ and Enable these for Linux kernel: